Tuesday, October 13, 2015

 Since any /dev entry can be treated as a raw disk image, it is worth noting which devices can be accessed when and how. /dev/rdisk nodes are character-special devices, but are “raw” in the BSD sense and force block-aligned I/O. They are closer to the physical disk than the buffer cache. /dev/disk nodes, on the other hand, are buffered block-special devices and are used primarily by the kernel’s filesystem code.

-Additionally, check out Why is “/dev/rdisk” about 20 times faster than “/dev/disk” in Mac OS X.
+Additionally, read Why is “/dev/rdisk” about 20 times faster than “/dev/disk” in Mac OS X.

-The process may take a while to complete depending on how the speed your USB drive.
+The process may take a while to complete depending on the speed of your USB drive.

-Once the process is finished, OS X will try to mount the USB drive and will throw the following warning on the screen:
+Once the process is finished, OS X will try to mount the USB drive and will throw the following warning:

 diskutil eject /dev/disk2